ssomers/Bron-Kerbosch/README.md

 ## What is this?

-Performance comparison of three Bron-Kerbosch algorithm implementations that find all maximal cliques in a graph.
+Performance comparison of various implementations of three Bron-Kerbosch algorithms to find all maximal cliques in a graph.
+The purpose is not only to compare the algorithms, but also programming lanuages, and the effect of optimization within a programming language.
 Compared to the original forked from, the code is:
 * converted from python 2 to python 3.7
 * (hopefully) clarified and type safe
 * extended with variations on the algorithms
 * extended with unit tests and a performance test on random graphs
-* being mirrored in Rust
+* mirrored in Rust

 ## Implementations